On this Veterans Day, I’m considering the historical military legacy bridged by my own military service and that of my Revolutionary War ancestors.

 One of my proudest moments, after having served my country, was finding out that one of my documented French ancestors named Mathieu Devaux dit Platillo served in the local New Orleans militia under the command of the Spanish Colonial Governor of Louisiana Bernardo de Galvez during Louisiana’s participation in The American Revolution (1778-1783).
 See part of this ancestor’s story titled the Galvez Papers.

 Above is my certificate of membership in the National Society Sons of The American Revolution honoring the service and contribution of my 4th Generation Great Grandfather, a French National named Mathieu Devaux dit Platillo who served under the command of the Spanish Colonial Louisiana Governor and General Bernardo de Galvez.
+See here, how three additional Colonial Louisiana Ancestors approved by the SAR.

 You can also read about how my research, discovery, journey, and results were documented in my memoir titled Got Proof!
 My Genealogical Journey Through the Use of Documentation.